Women for Refugee Women: Work

-Around 2,000 women who come to the UK seeking asylum are detained in immigration detention centres every year.
-In 2017, Women for Refugee Women published research which found that the majority of women detained in Yarl's Wood are survivors of sexual and gender-based violence, which is in breach of the UK government's own policies on protecting 'adults at risk'.

 Women for Refugee Women also works with the arts, media and public events to document and raise awareness about women's stories.
+This has resulted in WRW gaining coverage in a wide range of national press outlets, as well as speaking at national events and participating in creative arts opportunities throughout the UK.
 In 2016, Women for Refugee Women produced a short animated film, directed by Priya Sundram, which documents and raises awareness about the experiences of women who have survived sexual violence and torture, and are currently detained in Yarl's Wood.